DE EN PT

 COO

-Master craftsman in landscape and garden construction.
-Responsible for planting, maintenance, irrigation infrastructure and the development of large-scale green-space projects.
-Operational bridge between agronomy strategy and field execution.
+Master craftsman in landscaping and horticulture.
+Responsible for planting, maintenance, irrigation and infrastructure.
+Experienced in building large-scale green-space projects.

 Why now.